What is Geoengineering?

 • Underground carbon storage

-Solar Radiation Management (SRM)
+Solar radiation management (SRM)

-As the name suggests, this group of techniques aims to reduce the amount of light and radiation from the sun that hits the planet.
+This group of techniques aims to reduce the amount of light and radiation from the sun that hits the planet.

-An example of SRM is the method of spraying particles into the air from a giant tethered balloon.
-This technique is aiming to mimic the effect of a volcanic eruption, which emits vast amount of aerosols into the atmosphere which can reflect sunlight back into space.
 It has been measured that huge volcanic eruptions, such as the eruption of Mount Pinatubo in 1991, can emit enough SO2 to lead to several years of global cooling.
-It is though that this could be replicated using balloons, planes or stationary plants to pump similar amounts of SO2 into the atmosphere, where it would be turned into fine sulphuric acid to reflect sunlight.
+It is thought that this could be replicated using balloons, planes, or stationary plants to pump similar amounts of SO2 into the atmosphere, where it would be turned into fine sulphuric acid to reflect sunlight.

-• Cloud whitening using water vapour
+• Cloud whitening using water vapor

 • Increased surface albedo